fmselab/ct-competition/results/2023/Competition2023.md

 The competition score has been given considering in an **equal way the generation time and the test suite size**, as described in the following.
 For each benchmarks, considering *n* competing tools, the score has been assigned in the following way:
-- Tools not completing the benchmark have received 0 points
+- Tools not completing the benchmark received 0 points
-- Tools producing an invalid test suite have received 0 points
+- Tools producing an invalid test suite received 0 points
 - The other *k* tools have been ordered in ascending order.
 The first received *k* points, the second *k-1*, and so on.
 In this way, producing a test suite always led to at least *1* point for the considered benchmark.

 The described process, has been repeated for each bechmark, first considering the **generation time** and then the **test suite size**.